vitorm04/docs.pt-br/docs/visual-basic/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

     End If
     ```

-3. Definir `cts` para um valor diferente que representa o processo atual.
+3. Defina `cts` para um valor diferente que represente o processo atual.

     ```vb
     ' *** Now set cts to cancel the current process if the button is chosen again.